 Mug cakes are usually baked for 90 seconds in the microwave.
 You must use the high power (800W) of your microwave for perfect baking results.
 If you don’t have a microwave, mug cakes can be baked in a small ramekin in the oven.

 Preheat the oven to 180 C (350F) and bake our mug cake for 12-15 minutes.
 You know it is cooked when a pick inserted in the center of the mug cake comes out clean or with few to no crumbs on it.

-Coconut yogurt is made of only 2 ingredients: coconut cream and probiotic.
-It is a delicious dairy-free keto yogurt and I love the combo of lemon and coconut.
+Coconut yogurt is made of only 2 ingredients: coconut cream and probiotics.
+It is a delicious dairy-free keto yogurt, and I love the combo of lemon and coconut.